ZdenekSrotyr/release-notes-generator/README.md

 ## AI Summary

-The tool supports automatic generation of change summaries using artificial intelligence (OpenAI):
+The tool supports automatic generation of change summaries using artificial intelligence (GEMINI):

-1. To use this feature, set the `OPENAI_API_KEY` environment variable with a valid OpenAI API key
+1. To use this feature, set the `GOOGLE_AI_API_KEY` environment variable with a valid Google AI API key
 2. A summary of changes between tags will be automatically generated
 3. No additional parameters are needed - the feature is automatically enabled when the API key is detected